 As a supplier of various EGSE to the European Service Module (ESM) for the Orion Crew Capsule, Rovsing remains a vital partner for the Artemis missions planned in the coming years with the aim of bringing humans back to the Moon.
-With the ESA and NASA commitment for three additional ESMs, Rovsing foresees to support the Artemis mission for the coming years.
+With the ESA and NASA commitment for three additional ESMs, Rovsing has been awarded service agreements to support the Artemis mission for the coming years.

-The overall North American market for commercial, military, and civil space remains a growth opportunity of strategic focus for the Company.
+The overall North American market for commercial, military, and civil space remains a growth opportunity and strategic focus for the Company.